Russia hosts Taliban for international talks in Moscow | DW | 20.10.2021

 Before Wednesday's discussions, Russia, China and Pakistan said they were willing to provide aid to Afghanistan.
 The European Union has so far pledged €1 billion ($1.2 billion) to avert a humanitarian crisis in the region.

-DW correspondent Nick Connolly visited Afghanistan to speak with shopowners and residents about the current state of the economy.
+DW correspondent Nick Connolly visited Afghanistan to speak with shop owners and residents about the current state of the economy.
 One shop owner told DW, "I've never seen the economy as bad as it is now.
 The Taliban don't have anything to eat themselves.
-If they're going hungry themselves, how are they going to feed the country?"
+If they're going hungry, how are they going to feed the country?"

 Some residents also urged the international community to officially recognize the Taliban government in order to boost the flow of goods and cash within the country.